chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 If there are a few things that we've shown (also the things to take away), these are that:

-1. **Computer vision technology is relevant for the military.** We don't see many case studies, so hopefully this series of posts will serve as one.
+1. **Computer vision technology is relevant for the military.** We don't see many open case studies - hopefully this series of posts will serve as one.
 2. **Computer vision technology is readily available.** It's cheap (effectively free), and it can be done relatively quickly if you have people with the right technical expertise and domain knowledge.

 <hr>